isabella232/journeys.en/help/using/building-journeys/event-activities.md

 >[!NOTE]
 >
+>Reactions events work with Adobe Campaign Standard, wether it's deployed on AWS or Azure servers.
+>
 >Reaction events cannot track email, SMS or push actions that take place in a different journey.
 >
 >Reaction events track clicks on links of the type "tracked" (see this [page](https://docs.adobe.com/content/help/en/campaign-standard/using/designing-content/links.html#about-tracked-urls)).
 Unsubscription and mirror page links are not taken into account.

->[!CAUTION]
+>[!IMPORTANT]
 >
 >Email clients such as Gmail allow image blocking.
 Emails opens are tracked using a 0-pixel image included in the email.
 If images are blocked, email opens will not be taken into account.